freebayes/freebayes/README.md

 [travis](.travis.yml).
 Builds have been tested with gcc 7 and clang 9.

 ## Compilation

+Make sure to have dependencies installed and checkout the tree with `--recursive`.

 Freebayes can target AMD64 and ARM64 (with Neon extensions).